-Written while a Resident Scholar at the Clinton School of Public Service (Center for Community Philanthropy) at University of Arkansas, this piece seeks to show opportunities for philanthropy to intervene in the often-dismal life trajectory of vulnerable populations.
+This piece seeks to show opportunities for philanthropy to intervene in the often-dismal life trajectory of vulnerable populations.
+Written while a Resident Scholar at the Clinton School of Public Service (Center for Community Philanthropy) at University of Arkansas.

 For Nonprofits: Vulnerable populations are those for whom our systems and markets don’t work so well compared to less vulnerable populations.
-Many nonprofits and public agencies target particular disparities (in health, education, wage-earnings, etc) and struggle to close these gaps, using disparities data (which reflect these facts of life) to guide their efforts.
-Nonprofits making the case their efforts can reduce a particular targeted disparity should be favored in the funding marketplace.
+“Closing the gaps” is the purpose of many nonprofits and public agencies.
+The marketplace of philanthropic support should favor nonprofits that can make the case that their efforts reduce a particular targeted disparity.

-For Evaluators: Organizations or projects intending to “close the gap” or “level playing field” should be able to make the case that their type of effort (their theory of action) is likely to show such progress.
-Showing progress in closing disparities should be a key goal for evaluators.
-Funders asking an organization to prove that its efforts fix the ills of the world is an ask too far.
-Asking instead that the organization demonstrate that its efforts are likely to change the operations of a particular disparities-producing piece of real-world action is a reasonable ask, and supporting them in “noticing progress” with such a demonstration is helpful.
+For Evaluators: Showing progress in a nonprofit’s efforts to closing disparities should be a key goal for evaluators.
+Funders asking an organization to prove that its efforts actually fix the ills of the world is an ask too far.
+Asking instead that the organization demonstrate that its efforts are likely to change the operations of a particular disparities-producing piece of real-world action is a more reasonable ask.
+Evaluators can help by helping organizations notice the effects of their system-focused activism.

 Originally appeared: Publication of the Clinton School of Public Service